Program OverviewPrinter Friendly

 - Electronic Management and Emission

-This Truck and Coach Technician – MACK/VOLVO MAP 32 program has also partnered with world class fleet, as part of the work experience, to further broaden your future opportunities.
+As part of the work experience, the Truck and Coach Technician – MACK/VOLVO MAP 32 program has also partnered with a world class fleet to further broaden your future opportunities.

-Upon successful completion, with a 75 percent grade average, you will complete a job interview at a hiring MACK/VOLVO dealership or fleet operation, where you will obtain your on-the-job apprenticeship training.
+Upon successful program completion, with a 75 per cent grade average, you'll complete a job interview at a hiring MACK/VOLVO dealership or fleet operation, where you'll obtain your on-the-job apprenticeship training.